How do we produce it?

 The classification process is largely automated using machine learning, but also involves keyword searches and, for a small proportion, manual classification.

-Before use, the data is cleaned to remove identified errors, and undergoes a series of checks to ensure validity.
+The data is then cleaned to remove identified errors, and undergoes a series of checks to ensure validity.

 These checks include: